Lawrence-Wan/CMPE195-IOT-Pet-Feeder/README.md

 ## Components

-The main components used are:
+The main components used are the following:

-	-Raspberry Pi 3 (or Pi Zero W) with Raspbian OS; -ID3-LA RFID reader with external antenna;
+	-Raspberry Pi 3 (or Pi Zero W) with Raspbian OS;

+	-ID3-LA RFID reader with external antenna;

 	-two continuous rotation servo motors;

 	-Force sensitive resistor;

 ## Installation